-Example rewards

-Some great reward examples from Growhampton

-Pledge £10

-Souper Sandwich - A wonderful Growhampton drink of your choice and a sandwich or soup....
-And as a special thank you from us, your name will appear on our Growhampton Hall of Fame.

-Pledge £40

-Eggcellent tour - Come and meet our newest addition - the growhampton Chooks!
-Our Chickens can't wait to meet you and provide you a set of half a dozen Growhampton eggs.

-Pledge £500

-Come dine with us - Host your very own private dinner party for up to 10 people.
-Includes three course dinner, drinks and coffee.
-Including dinner entertainment from our very own 'Live At The Hive' artists.

-Setting your target

-Your crowdfunding target needs to be a balance between what you need to raise to make your idea happen and what you think you can raise from your crowd.
-Be realistic - remember that you can always raise more and stretch your target to a bigger number once you hit 100%.
+Setting your target Your crowdfunding target needs to be a balance between what you need to raise to make your idea happen and what you think you can raise from your crowd.
+Be realistic - remember that you can always raise more.
 Calculate the minimum amount of money you need to deliver your project and fulfil your rewards.
-Don't forget that if your project is successful, there is a 5% platform fee that you'll need to account for.
-Read more on fees
+Don't forget that if your project is successful, there may be a platform fee and payment provider fees that you'll account for.
+Find out more about fees.